VirgilSecurity/virgil-e3kit-x/README.md

 ```
 At the decrypt step, you also use `findUsers` method to verify that the message hasn't been tempered with.

-### Manage group chat
+### Manage group channel
-E3Kit also allows you to perform other operations, like participants management, while you work with group chat.
+E3Kit also allows you to perform other operations, like participants management, while you work with group channel.
 In this version of E3Kit only group initiator can change participants or delete group.

 #### Add new participant
-To add a new chat member, the chat owner has to use the `add` method and specify the new member's Card.
+To add a new channel member, the channel owner has to use the `add` method and specify the new member's Card.
 New member will be able to decrypt all previous messages history.
 ```swift
 group.add(participant: users["Den"]!) { error in
     guard error == nil else {